Marine Mercruiser carburetor

 Technical FAQ

-This is a common belief that needs nuance.
-Using carburetor cleaner spray is very useful for degreasing the linkage, cleaning the throttle and choke butterflies, and removing surface soot from the venturis.
-However, this type of product sprayed from the outside will never unblock an idle jet clogged at the bottom of the bowl or dissolve a blockage in the internal passages.
+This is a common idea that needs nuance.
+Spray carburettor cleaner is very useful for degreasing the linkage, cleaning the throttle and choke plates, and removing superficial soot from the venturis.
+However, a product sprayed from the outside will never unblock an idle jet clogged at the bottom of the bowl or dissolve a blockage in the internal passages.
 For true corrective cleaning, removal, complete disassembly and ultrasonic cleaning remain the only valid mechanical procedure.

 It all depends on the structural diagnosis of the part.
 If the alloy body is sound, there is no internal corrosion and the throttle shafts do not have excessive play, a quality gasket kit will give the assembly a second life at lower cost.
-However, if the casting is pitted by salt or water, if the threads are stripped, or if shaft play makes air sealing obsolete, purchasing a new carburetor becomes an essential investment for the reliability of your boat.
+However, if the casting is pitted by salt or water, if the threads are stripped, or if play in the shafts makes air sealing impossible, buying a new carburettor becomes an essential investment for your boat's reliability.

 Loading...